-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.

-Valuation

-Market value in present condition £ 65,000

-Market value on completion of essential repairs £

-Insurance reinstatement value £ 230,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

-Is a reinspection necessary?
-Yes X No

-Declaration
+The property forms suitable security for mortgage purposes subject to the specific lending criteria or mortgage provider. f any Valuations Market value in present condition £ 720,000 Market value on completion of essential repairs £ Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 1,200000 Is a reinspection necessary?
+Yes No Buy To Let Cases What is the reasonable range of monthly rental income for the property assuming a letting on a 6 month Short Assured Tenancy basis? £ Is the property in an area where there is a steady demand for rented accommodation of this type?
+Yes No Declaration